localstack-dotnet/localstack-serverless-dotnet-demo/README.md

 ## Setup and Deployment

 1. **Run LocalStack**: Start LocalStack by executing the `docker-compose up` command.
+2. **Restore packages**: Run `dotnet restore` to restore all NuGet packages using centralized package management.
-2. **Deployment Scripts**: Use the deployment scripts `deploy.ps1` (for Windows) or `deploy.sh` (for Linux/Mac) to deploy the application.
+3. **Deployment Scripts**: Use the deployment scripts `deploy.ps1` (for Windows) or `deploy.sh` (for Linux/Mac) to deploy the application.
 These scripts offer a series of prompts to guide you through the deployment process:
    - **Deployment Target**: Choose between deploying to LocalStack or AWS.
    - **AWS Profile**: If deploying to AWS, you'll be prompted to provide an AWS profile.
    - **Operation Selection**: Decide between creating (`deploy`) or deleting (`cleanup`) the AWS resources.
 If you opt for cleanup, you'll receive a confirmation prompt to ensure you want to delete all resources.
    - **Repackaging Lambda Functions**: If existing packaged Lambda functions are detected, you'll be asked whether you want to repackage them or use the existing packages.
    - **Lambda Function Updates**: If Lambda functions already exist, you'll be prompted to decide if you want to update them.

+## Project Structure

+The project uses modern .NET development practices:

+- **Centralized Package Management**: All package versions are managed in `Directory.Packages.props`
+- **Common Build Properties**: Shared settings in `Directory.Build.props`
+- **Multi-targeting**: Core library supports both .NET 8 and .NET 9
+- **SDK Configuration**: `global.json` ensures consistent .NET SDK version (.NET 9 for latest tooling)

 ## Testing